Skip to content

 Can I feed my dog with a lychee outer cover?

-The outer cover of Lychee (the reddish-orange colored coat, or say, the peel) is not a safe option for dogs.
+The outer cover of Lychee (the reddish-orange colored coat, or say, the peel) is not safe for dogs.
 First of all, it is not edible, so it is integral to remove it.
 Secondly, the Lychee fruit outer cover is quite rough in texture, which will cause oral problems for your dog.

 Can I feed my dog other fruits that are different or the same as Lychee?